-For FY 2019, ACUS requests a budget of \$1,750,000 for salary expenses associated with full-time employees (Object Class 11).
-This amount represents the projected cost for a total of 16 full-time positions including annual civil service cost-of-living salary increases and grade/step increases.
-Like all federal civilians in the Washington D.C. area, non-SES ACUS employees received a 2.29% cost-of-living adjustment in January 2018 which is included in this salary estimate.
-ACUS has not requested an overall increase in appropriation.
-Rather, this request assumes ACUS will absorb the cost of the increase within the requested appropriation.
+For FY 2020, ACUS requests a budget of \$1,600,000 for salary expenses associated with full-time employees (Object Class 11).
+This amount represents the projected cost for a total of 15 full-time positions including annual civil service cost-of-living salary increases and grade/step increases.
+Like all federal civilians in the Washington D.C. area, ACUS employees will receive a cost-of-living adjustment retroactive to January 2019 in accordance with Public Law 116-6.
+ACUS has not requested an overall increase in appropriation and this request assumes ACUS will absorb the cost of the across-the-board salary adjustment within the requested appropriation.

-A total of \$419,000 is budgeted for personnel benefits during FY 2019 (Object Class 12).
+A total of \$432,000 is budgeted for personnel benefits during FY 2020 (Object Class 12).
 Personnel benefits are a direct function of the amount of budgeted salary/wages and inclusive of transit subsidy.

-2. Research, Consulting, And Professional Services (Object Class 25)
+2. Research, Consulting, and Professional Services (Object Class 25)

-As discussed in the introductory section above, the research and policy work of ACUS is most frequently pursued through contracts with academics in law, public administration, or other expert consultants.
+As discussed in the introductory section above, the research and policy work of ACUS is most frequently pursued through contracts with academics in law, public administration, or other related fields.
 ACUS's research activities are at the core of the agency's ability to analyze issues and develop proposed recommendations through the ACUS committee consensus process.
 ACUS uses acquisition procedures that provide high value and low risk to the government.
 ACUS research contracts are generally competitive, fixed-price contracts with recognized experts in their respective fields.

-The typical research contract awarded by ACUS, including expenses for research assistance and consultant travel, is approximately \$22,000.
+The typical research contract awarded by ACUS, including expenses for research assistance and consultant travel, is approximately \$25,000.
 These modest contracts allow the federal government to enlist the expertise of scholars in academia and the private bar, many of whom would receive research grants or bill private clients at several multiples of the effective hourly rates the government is paying.

-In FY 2019, ACUS is requesting \$270,000 in funding for research contracts (Object Class 25).
+In FY 2020, ACUS is requesting \$275,000 in funding for research contracts (Object Class 25).
 This funding will allow ACUS to maintain a research program of new projects directed toward ACUS's statutory mission to study and cooperatively seek solutions to issues and problems arising in the administration of federal agency programs.
 The number of projects is dependent on the funding level, which enables ACUS to pursue the projects described in the performance section above, including projects undertaken at the request of Congress.

 To minimize contracting costs, ACUS staff attorneys sometimes conduct in-house research in addition to serving as legal counsel for ACUS committee projects and staffing the numerous projects undertaken by the Office of the Chairman described in this justification.
-In-house research initiatives have resulted in several Conference recommendations and significant Office of the Chairman projects for agencies such as SSA, EEOC, CMS, and DHHS.
+In-house research initiatives have resulted in several ACUS recommendations and significant Office of the Chairman projects for agencies such as SSA, EEOC, CMS, and DHHS.
 In-house staff research projects and other outreach initiatives, including inter-agency workshops, are included within ACUS's salary and administrative overhead expenses.